Th3K1n91/mega_nz-Creator/README.md

 Before running the program, ensure you have the following:

 1. **MegaTools Binary (Linux Only)**
-    - Download and install MegaTools from the official repository: [MegaTools](https://megatools.megous.com/builds/builds/)
+    - Download and move MegaTools binary to your PATH from the official repository: [MegaTools](https://megatools.megous.com/builds/builds/)

 2. **Python Dependencies**
     - Install the required Python packages: